CPJPRINCE/opex_manifest_generator/README.md

 `opex_generate "C:\Users\Christopher\Downloads\" -clr`

-Running this command with no additional options will end the program after clearing the Opex's; if other options are enabled it will proceed with the generation.
+Running this command with no additional options will end the program after clearing the Opex's; if other options are enabled it will proceed with the generation of those Opex's.

 ## Filtering note